SNOWSHOE THE BREATHTAKING CASCADE MOUNTAINS

 Tickets are valid for current winter season.
 No refunds on unused ticket or rental purchases.
 Evening rates start at 4pm.

-For more information on the different snowshoe rental and trail options available, please visit our Nordic Centre or check the maps and trails below for route recommendations and advice.
-See Nordic Centre hours here.
+For more information on the different snowshoe rental and trail options available, please visit our Nordic Centre.
+Click here to download the trail map.

 Manning Park Snowshoe Trails